A geometric structure underlying the interaction Hamiltonian of quantum electrodynamics: Spinors in an abstract notation

-Although a product $\la U'(\bp)|U(\bp)\ra$ is a Lorentz scalar, it is not an inner product, because $\la U(\bp)|U(\bp)\ra$ is always equal to zero.
-The well-known inner product used in QED, which is also a Lorentz scalar, has the form \cite{pra16-commu},
+Although a product $\la U(\bp)|U'(\bp)\ra$ is a Lorentz scalar, it is not an inner product, because Eq.(\ref{<Ur|Us>}) implies that $\la U(\bp)|U(\bp)\ra =0$.
+In the ordinary notation, the inner product of two Dirac spinors is written as, say, $U^\dag \gamma^0 U'$.
+As shown in Ref.\cite{pra16-commu}, to write the inner product in the abstract notation, one may make use of the following matrix $\gamma_c$,